bogdanivan12/split-it/README.md

 ### Gantt diagram (group diagram)

 This diagram presents the contribution of each team member.
-For all the big stories present in this diagram, there was at least one front-end task (did by Vlad) and at least one back-end task (did by the assigned member, which thought about how we can change the application's architecture to fit the desired needs of the task).
+For all the big stories present in this diagram, there was at least one front-end task (did by Vlad) and at least one back-end task (did by the assigned member, along database changes).
 For more complex flows, we decided on the approach together.
+We had periodic syncs to decide on how the JSON data object sent from the back-end and needed in front-end would look like.
 Not all the tasks were done, as we planned our work for one extra sprint period.

 ![image](https://github.com/user-attachments/assets/f6ba40f6-ffc3-4d78-874a-13eeb10ce03d)